possnfiffer/bsd-pw/docs/Intro_to_FreeBSD_Workshop.md

 sudo -i
 freebsd-update fetch install
 # Page Down & q should get you through the prompts.
 If the screen shows END
 # press q, use Page Down for the other screens.
+You can also use q for every screen.
 pkg update
 pkg upgrade -y
 ```